 If you think you need a zoom or telephoto lens to capture a great picture of a big lion, you'd be mistaken!
-You will likely be 15-50 feet from most of the animals, so a moderate amount of zoom is all you need.
-Most of the photos will be daytime shots, so there's no need for a flash (it's also forbidden).
+You will likely be 15 to 50 feet from most of the animals, so moderate zoom is all you need.
+Most of the photos will be daytime shots, so there's no need for a flash (which is actually forbidden).
 Tripods are also not likely needed unless you're taking photos from the resort lodge, as there is not really a good place to use one from the jeep.

 You are definitely going to want clothing you can layer, rain gear, sun protection, a hat, and several pairs of closed-toe shoes.
 Wearing light earth-toned colors is preferred, as it attracts less attention from the animals.

-Bring any toiletries and homey comforts you can't do without because you won't find a Walmart or a Western drug store on your safari.
+Bring any toiletries and homey comforts you can't do without because you won't find a Walmart or Western drug store on your safari.
 Pack your medications in your carry-on along with a change of clothes.
-Your camera - along with extra batteries and a charger as well as a universal power plug adapter to charge your gadgets - is a must.
+Your camera -- along with extra batteries and a charger as well as a universal power plug adapter to charge your gadgets -- is a must.
 Even within Africa, electrical outlets in different countries are not standardized.

 In addition to your required bug spray, don't forget a high SPF for your face and arms.
 It's possible most of the year to wear shorts on daytime drives, but long pants are recommended if you'll be bush walking.
 Night drives tend to get chilly very quickly, so bring along a sweater or a light jacket.

-Please check your government's website for visa requirements.
+Check the government website of any country you'll visit for visa requirements.
 Many countries have a visa waiver program, but not all, and this changes from time to time.
 You will need to carry with you (preferably at all times) your passport (valid for at least 6 months past your last day of travel) and your yellow inoculation card.

 Depending on which country you visit and at which time of year, you will definitely have to take precautions for your health and safety.
-At least 6 months before your trip, you should check your government travel website to find out which vaccines you'll need.
+At least six months before your trip, you should check the government travel website to find out which vaccines you'll need.
 Your doctor can also find this information if you tell them specifically which countries you'll be in and for how long.
-Possible vaccines you may need include: Yellow Fever, Typhoid, Cholera, Hepatitis A & B, Rabies, MMR, and prophylaxis for Malaria.
-You will need to bring a "yellow inoculation card" on your travels to prove to local authorities that you are not a risk to carry disease into or out of African countries.
+Possible vaccines you may need include yellow fever, typhoid, cholera, hepatitis A and B, rabies, MMR, and prophylaxis for malaria.
+You will need to bring a "yellow inoculation card" on your travels to prove to local authorities that you are not at risk of carrying disease into or out of African countries.

 Every traveler is responsible for bringing any medications they may need for the trip.
 It's important to bring an extra supply in case you're delayed for some reason.
 Access to medical facilities in Africa is different than in North America or Europe.

-All of the food and drink provided on the resort is geared to foreign tourists, and is safe to consume.
-But any time you're off the resort, or in bathrooms, consider the water unsafe to drink.
+All of the food and drink provided on the resort is geared to foreign tourists and is safe to consume.
+That said, any time you're off the resort, or in bathrooms, consider the water unsafe to drink.

 Check your health insurance to make sure it includes travel coverage, or purchase separate travel health insurance.
 Many safari packages will require proof of this.

 When booking your travel to Africa, there are plenty of good airline choices.
-Airports such as Johannesburg, Cape Town, or Nairobi are desirable for their regularly scheduled and western style flights.
-From one of those airports, you can expect a shorter internal flight, or a bus transfer.
+Airports in Johannesburg, Cape Town, and Nairobi are desirable for their regularly scheduled and Western-style flights.
+From one of those airports, you can expect a shorter domestic flight or a bus transfer.
 Have your safari tour book these transfers for you, or be fully aware of the details if you do it yourself.
 Renting a car and traveling on your own is discouraged, as there is little or no highway infrastructure to most game reserves.
-You should expect a several hour, intermittently bumpy ride.
-Note that smaller internal flights may have more strict luggage restrictions than international flights.
+You should expect a several-hour, intermittently bumpy ride.
+Note that smaller domestic flights may have more strict luggage restrictions than international flights.